amgillis/mlBasic/README.md

 - To configue that pipelines parameters, create a .yaml configuration file (e.g. config.yaml) and enter it's path in the CONFIG_PATH parameter in main.py.
 - Logs are outputted to a 'logs' directory under root
 - Any outputs such as csv files, figures are outputted to the 'outputs' directory under root
+- Some rudimentary EDA is available in notebooks/eda.ipynb